 Predictive analysis to discover hidden patterns and enable what-if analysis

-Scorecards and performance management to help monitor business metrics and Key Performance Indicators (KPIs)
+Scorecards and performance management to help monitor business metrics and key performance indicators (KPIs)

 These KPIs might include customer satisfaction, profitability, and sales per employee.
 Additionally, KPIs can be monitored to support alignment of individual and departmental metrics as well as the organization’s strategic goals.
-A simple query might access your company’s data to ask “what total sales to XYZ Corporation were last December?”, “what is the current salary of employee Tim Runcie”, or even “how many training manuals do we have in inventory?”
-Most query tools also provide simple reporting functionality and could also be used to generate a simple report listing the accrued vacation of all employees, sorted and totaled by department.
+A simple query might access your company’s data to ask “What total sales to XYZ Corporation were last December?”, “What is the current salary of employee Tim Runcie?”, or even “How many training manuals do we have in inventory?”
+Most query tools also provide simple reporting functionality and can also be used to generate a simple report listing the accrued vacation of all employees, sorted and totaled by department.

 Enterprise reporting or production reporting typically involves high-volume, high-resolution reports that are run on a regular basis.
 An example might be a sales manager report showing monthly sales and associated commissions sorted by salesperson and then by customer.
-The report distribution would likely be controlled so that each sales manager could see entries only for his or her salespeople.
+The report distribution likely would be controlled so that each sales manager could see entries only for his or her salespeople.
 The report might be e-mailed to them or viewed through a Web browser.
 Enterprise reports can also be used to generate customer statements, invoices, or individualized benefit summaries for each employee.

-With advanced analysis functionality, users can view data across multiple classifications or dimensions (for example product, customer, location, time period, and salesperson).
+With advanced analysis functionality, users can view data across multiple classifications or dimensions (e.g., product, customer, location, time period, and salesperson).
 They can slice and dice the data to look at various combinations, such as the sales in each region for December or which products each customer purchased last year.
-Advanced analysis functionality also permits organizations to define hierarchies so that a user could first view sales for each region and then drill down to view the sales in each country, of each product in each store, or for each salesperson.
-These advanced analytics make it easy to compare the results from one time period with those of another –this July’s product sales compared to last July’s – while performing year-over-year comparisons by store, customer, or salesperson.
+Advanced analysis functionality also permits organizations to define hierarchies so that users can first view sales for each region and then drill down to view the sales in each country, of each product in each store, or for each salesperson.
+These advanced analytics make it easy to compare the results from one time period with those of another—say, this July’s product sales compared to last July’s—while performing year-over-year comparisons by store, customer, or salesperson.

-Other advanced functionality, such as filtering, can be used to include or exclude specific stores, regions, products, salespeople, or time periods and look at the top or bottom best or worst performing products, stores, or salespeople.
+Other advanced functionality, such as filtering, can be used to include or exclude specific stores, regions, products, salespeople, or time periods and look at the top or bottom best- or worst-performing products, stores, or salespeople.
 Combined with drill down, slice and dice, and filtering functionality, this is a powerful multidimensional analysis.

-In the past, Interactive Analysis and Simple views and reports were initially designed for passive viewing (static without the ability to drill down).
-SharePoint and some of the SQL Analytical tools that come with Project Server have provided advanced abilities to perform interactive analyses and drill down capabilities.
+In the past, interactive analysis and simple views and reports were designed for passive viewing (static without the ability to drill down).
+SharePoint and some of the SQL analytical tools that come with Project Server have provided advanced abilities to perform interactive analyses and drill down capabilities.
 Many of these advanced functionalities were once available only in specialized Online Analytical Processing (OLAP) products that involved the use of proprietary databases and highly skilled technical specialists.
-Now OLAP functionality is often incorporated into query and analysis tools, like Performance Point and PowerPivot.
+Now OLAP functionality often is incorporated into query and analysis tools, such as Performance Point and PowerPivot.
 Thus, business users can perform interactive analysis and click on a number in a report to drill down and analyze the underlying details.

-Effective BI should be an interactive process, and query and analysis tools with embedded OLAP functionality permit business users to perform dynamic analyses on their data.
-As most IT practitioners will attest, users requesting a static report will typically ask for additional modifications and details.
-Query and analysis tools allow business users to formulate a high level query and then immediately explore the underlying details on their own.
+Effective BI should be an interactive process.
+Query and analysis tools with embedded OLAP functionality permit business users to perform dynamic analyses on their data.
+As most IT practitioners will attest, users requesting a static report typically ask for additional modifications and details.
+Query and analysis tools allow business users to formulate a high-level query and then immediately explore the underlying details on their own.

 Graphical Techniques